 - Order the right thermal pad for your GPU

 Thermal pad thickness varies in steps of 0.5mm.
 A smaller thermal pad causes an air gap, reducing the heat transfer and leading to higher temps.
 A thicker pad can damage the GPU PCB.
-Sites like Thermalpad.eu have a detailed database on thermal pad thickness, covering a decent number of cards.
+Sites like Thermalpad.eu have a detailed thermal pad thickness database covering a decent number of cards.
 If you still can’t find data online, you will need to order an assorted set of sizes and measure the thickness of your original pad with calipers during the process.

 - Ensure you have the necessary tools

 Having the right tools for the job is necessary if you want to replace thermal pads successfully.
 A good screwdriver set like the Mako kit from iFixit will work with a range of screws used by most GPU manufacturers.
 It also has a convenient parts tray pattern molded into the lid.
 A pair of precision tweezers will also come in handy for removing fan connectors and peeling off old thermal pads.
-Optionally you may want to have a caliper if you cannot verify the thickness of the original pad precisely.
+Optionally you may want a caliper if you cannot precisely verify the original pad’s thickness.

 - Unscrew the heatsink from the PCB

 Ensure your workbench and hands are free of dust and moisture and well-grounded to prevent static discharge (don’t work on a carpet).
 Identify and unscrew the screws surrounding the GPU die first (marked in the image) before moving on to other screws.
 Some cards, like Nvidia’s RTX 30 series Founder’s Edition, might have a different method of removing the heatsink, so we recommend following a good tutorial online for this step.

 Use a parts tray or organizer to ensure that you return a screw to its original location once done.
 Some screwdriver kits come with one, so make sure to use it.

 - Identify fan or RGB headers that may come in the way.